 Other research similarly reveals families are far more likely to use traditional savings accounts, which offer no tax benefit and miniscule interest rates, rather than 529s.
 (Calculator: How much do I need to save for college?)

-Sallie Mae, the nation’s leading provider of education funding, reports that 61 percent of tuition-saving parents used general savings accounts, 38 percent used checking accounts and 37 percent used 529 college savings plans in 2016.1 (Respondents were permitted to select more than one answer.)
+Sallie Mae, the nation’s leading provider of education funding, reports that 45 percent of tuition-saving parents used general savings accounts, 29 percent used 529 college savings plans, and 20 percent used checking accounts in 2018.1 (Respondents were permitted to select more than one answer.)

-Nearly one-third of parents, it found, also used either investment accounts or certificates of deposit as a mechanism to save, and roughly one-quarter used other savings vehicles including Coverdell Education Savings Accounts, U.S. savings bonds or juvenile life insurance.
+Roughly 23 percent of parents used either investment accounts or certificates of deposit as a mechanism to save, and less than 10 percent used other savings vehicles including Coverdell Education Savings Accounts, U.S. savings bonds, Bitcoin, or juvenile life insurance.

 While any money their parents set aside can help college-bound kids minimize the debt they will incur upon graduation, savings accounts with tax-friendly benefits, such as 529 plans and Coverdell Education Savings Accounts, can potentially deliver a bigger bang for the buck, said Ellen Roberts, a Sallie Mae spokesperson.